melih-ucgun/monarch/README.md

 ```
 # Friday Night:
-monarch profile apply hardcore-gaming
+veto profile apply hardcore-gaming

 # Monday Morning:
-monarch profile disable hardcore-gaming
+veto profile disable hardcore-gaming
 ```

 _Result: Steam, Wine, Proton, and 20GB of dependencies are gone.
 No residual config files.
 No background services._

 ## 🏗️ Architecture

-Monarch is built on the **Holy Trinity** of modern system orchestration:
+Veto is built on the **Holy Trinity** of modern system orchestration:

 1. **The Engine (CLI):** * Written in **Go**.